-In October 2021, the FASB issued ASU 2021-08, Business Combinations (Topic 805): Accounting for Contract Assets and Contract Liabilities from Contracts with Customers, which requires entities to apply Topic 606 to recognize and measure contract assets and contract liabilities in a business combination.
+In October 2021, the Financial Standards Accounting Board ("FASB") issued ASU 2021-08, Business Combinations (Topic 805): Accounting for Contract Assets and Contract Liabilities from Contracts with Customers, which requires entities to apply Topic 606 to recognize and measure contract assets and contract liabilities in a business combination.
 ASU 2021-08 is effective for our fiscal year beginning after December 15, 2022, however, early adoption is permitted.
 We early adopted this new accounting standard as of January 1, 2021 and applied it to our December 2021 acquisition discussed in Note 4.
-We elected the practical expedient related to contract modifications made before the acquisition date and the adoption did not have a material impact on our consolidated financial statements.